 - See over 700 species of animals including lions, zebras, and giraffes and dine to the sounds of birdsong on the restaurant's terrace

-- Walk through 27 historic, monumental buildings and get starry-eyed in the planetarium, which has different shows each day
+- Explore through 27 historic, monumental buildings and get starry-eyed in the planetarium, which has different shows each day

 More than 700 different species of animals call the ARTIS Zoo home.
-Well, none of them can actually talk, but they do live here.
-And on your visit you'll get the chance to visit the penguins, wolves, giraffes and more.
-There's also an impressive art collection, a zoological library, a planetarium and 26 more historical buildings.
-It's a history-filled menagerie, in a quiet and quaint canal district - there's a little something for everyone at ARTIS.
+Well, only the parrots can call it that, but they do all live here.
+You'll get the chance to visit the penguins, wolves, giraffes and more.
+There's also an impressive art collection, a zoological library, a planetarium and 27 historical buildings.
+If that wasn't enough, you can now get microscopic at Micropia and discover the secret lives of the planet's smallest creatures.

-Elephants, penguins, giraffes, alligators and more are onsite here at Europe's oldest zoo.
-Walk through the leafy environment, among the beautiful buildings and soak up the atmosphere and animal sightings.
-Built in 1838, ARTIS has 27 monumental, historic buildings as part of its campus.
-(This historic significance is sadly lost on most of the residents).
+Elephants, penguins, giraffes, alligators – all the usual suspects and more can be found at the Netherlands's oldest zoo.
+Walk among the beautiful buildings and soak up the atmosphere and animal sightings.
+Built in 1838, the ARTIS campus is made up of 27 historic buildings.
+Their significance is sadly lost on most of the residents.

 The whole experience is wonderfully wild, yet refined.
 There's art in its aquarium (alongside the sea creatures), an old-timey zoological library just behind the anteaters, and an excellent restaurant with a terrace overlooking the aviary.
-Yet another crowd pleaser is the Butterfly Garden – the only place you're likely to find a real life fluttering hairpiece, if one of the hundreds of butterflies lands on your head.
+Yet another crowd pleaser is the Butterfly Garden, where you can mingle with thousands of fluttery friends.

 Cancellations are not possible for this ticket.